Issued: 24 May 2022

 Data breaches are often a precursor for refund fraud.
 The ATO can help you in the event of a data breach and may apply measures to protect your business, staff and clients where necessary.

-More information on data breaches and support available for tax professionals is available on the ATO website
+For more information on data breaches and support available for tax professionals, refer to the ATO website.